-Complainant Allegation Channel Investigation

-Member of staff Dishonesty of immediate Supervisor or Disciplinary process

-colleague Head of

-School/Department

-Member of staff Abuse of Head of Grievance or

-position/authority by line School/Department disciplinary process,

-manager or equivalent or depending on nature

-Chief People Officer of abuse

-Member of staff Financial malpractice at Chief Finance Officer, Whistleblowing and

-senior level or then disciplinary

-Vice-Chancellor process, if case found
+Complainant Allegation Channel Investigation Member of staff Dishonesty of immediate colleague Supervisor or Head of School/Department Disciplinary process Member of staff Abuse of position/authority by line manager or equivalent Head of School/Department or Chief People Officer Grievance or disciplinary process, depending on nature of abuse Member of staff Financial malpractice at senior level Chief Finance Officer, or Vice-Chancellor Whistleblowing and then disciplinary process, if case found

-Senior member of staff Behaviour of university leadership staff Vice-Chancellor Whistleblowing and then disciplinary process, if case found Any Malpractice of any kind by Vice-Chancellor Chair of Council or Chair of Audit and Risk Committee Whistleblowing
+Senior member of staff Behaviour of university leadership staff Vice-Chancellor Whistleblowing and then disciplinary process, if case found Any Malpractice of any kind by Vice- Chancellor Chair of Council or Chair of Audit and Risk Committee Whistleblowing

-5. Types of whistleblowing issues
+5 Types of whistleblowing issues

-- 5.1 To be a whistleblower issue and therefore dealt with under this policy, the disclosure of information (in the reasonable belief of the individual making it) is most likely to be related but not restricted to: - Criminal activity past, present and future (i.e., that has been committed, is being committed or is likely to be committed) - Disciplinary issues - Management malpractice - Conflicts of interest - Legal or other obligation(s) past, present and future - Failure to comply with University statutory obligation(s) - Miscarriage of justice - Danger to health and/or safety - Environmental damage - Academic or professional malpractice - Deliberate concealment ("perverting") of any of the above - 5.2 Specific examples of disclosures that may fall under these headings and hence be covered by this policy include: financial malpractice, theft, fraud, bribery, corruption, police matters, and falsification of data, research and/or results. - 5.3 It should be recognised that this policy is not intended to facilitate the review of properly undertaken and legitimate business and/or financial decisions taken by the University under authorised procedures.
+- 5.1 To be a whistleblower issue and therefore dealt with under this policy, the disclosure of information (in the reasonable belief of the individual making it) is most likely to be related but not restricted to: - Criminal activity past, present and future (i.e., that has been committed, is being committed or is likely to be committed) - · Disciplinary issues - Management malpractice - · Conflicts of interest - Legal or other obligation(s) past, present and future - Failure to comply with University statutory obligation(s) - Miscarriage of justice - Danger to health and/or safety - Environmental damage - Academic or professional malpractice - Sexual harassment and third-party harassment. - Deliberate concealment ("perverting") of any of the above - 5.2 Specific examples of disclosures that may fall under these headings and hence be covered by this policy include: financial malpractice, theft, fraud, bribery, corruption, police matters, and falsification of data, research and/or results. - 5.3 It should be recognised that this policy is not intended to facilitate the review of properly undertaken and legitimate business and/or financial decisions taken by the University under authorised procedures.
 It is also not intended to be used to facilitate the consideration (or reconsideration) of issues where the individual making the report has a personal or private interest and where other University procedures exist to properly and appropriately address them as outlined in (4), above.
 As a typical example, this would include individual pay awards.

-6. Protection of Whistleblowers
+6 Protection of whistleblowers

-- 6.1 A key element of this policy is the protections that the University will provide to whistleblowers who reasonably disclose information that meets the criteria previously identified.
-The individual will be protected if they make such a disclosure, as set out in the following paragraphs. - 6.2 However, it should be noted that a disclosure will not necessarily qualify for protection if the individual making the disclosure commits an offence in making it, for example, by breaching the Official Secrets Act, or if legal professional privilege applies in respect of information contained in the disclosure. - This policy provides for whistleblowers to request that they be supported, advised, accompanied or represented by another nominated individual such as a colleague or union official.
+6.1 A key element of this policy is the protections that the University will provide to whistleblowers who reasonably disclose information that meets the criteria previously identified.
+The individual will be protected if they make such a disclosure, as set out in the following paragraphs.

-- 6.4 The University has clear "no retaliation" policy and will take all reasonable steps to protect whistleblowers from retaliation, including bullying, harassment, reprisals, victimisation and/or deterring/preventing reporting in both the short- and long-term, committed by colleagues et al. - 6.5 Any retaliation will be treated as a Serious Offence under the University's disciplinary processes.
-Equally, however, abuse of process by reporting malicious allegations will also be regarded as a disciplinary issue. - Any contravention of the no-retaliation policy should be reported through the dedicated process contained in Appendix 1.
+- 6.2 However, it should be noted that a disclosure will not necessarily qualify for protection if the individual making the disclosure commits an offence in making it, for example, by breaching the Official Secrets Act, or if legal professional privilege applies in respect of information contained in the disclosure. - 6.3 This policy provides for whistleblowers to request that they be supported, advised, accompanied or represented by another nominated individual such as a colleague or union official. - 6.4 The University has clear "no retaliation" policy and will take all reasonable steps to protect whistleblowers from retaliation, including bullying, harassment, reprisals, victimisation and/or deterring/preventing reporting in both the short- and long-term, committed by colleagues et al. - Any retaliation will be treated as a Serious Offence under the University's disciplinary processes.
+Equally, however, abuse of process by reporting malicious allegations will also be regarded as a disciplinary issue. - 6.6 Any contravention of the no-retaliation policy should be reported through the dedicated process contained in Appendix 1.

-7. Confidentiality
+7 Confidentiality